stefanoteso/awesome-explanatory-supervision/README.md

 # Awesome Explanatory Supervision [![Awesome](figures/awesome.svg)](https://github.com/stefanoteso/awesome-explanatory-supervision)

 Overview of literature on learning from supervision on the model's *explanations*.
+A `.bib` file of the papers below can be downloaded [here](https://raw.githubusercontent.com/stefanoteso/awesome-explanatory-supervision/main/explanatory-supervision.bib).

-**Warning**: early draft, permanent WIP.
+**Warning**: permanent WIP.

 Did we miss a relevant paper?
 Please submit a new entry in the following format: